Groups and Lie algebras corresponding to the Yang-Baxter equations: Classifying spaces for the groups , .

 \subsection{Acknowledgments}

-The authors are very grateful to: Richard Stanley for help with the statement and proof of Proposition~\ref{pro1} --- this allowed us to significantly strengthen the main results of the paper; Andr\'e Henriques for contributing a proof of Theorem~\ref{thmCS}; and Leonid Bokut for pointing out an error in the previous version and for giving useful references.
+The authors are very grateful to: Richard Stanley for useful discussions; Andr\'e Henriques for contributing a proof of Theorem~\ref{thmCS}; Leonid Bokut and Peter Lee for pointing out errors in the previous version and for giving useful references.
 P.E.\ and B.E.\ thank the mathematics department of ETH (Z\"urich) for hospitality.
 The work of P.E. was partially supported by the NSF grant DMS-0504847 and the CRDF grant RM1-2545-MO-03.
 E.R.\ was supported in part by NSF Grant No. DMS-0401387.
 Throughout the work, we used the ``Magma'' program for algebraic computations, \cite{Ma}.